 12 Effective Home Remedies for High Blood Pressure

-High blood pressure, or hypertension, is a widespread medical condition characterised by excessive blood force in the vessels.
+High blood pressure, or hypertension, is a widespread medical condition characterized by excessive blood force in the vessels.
 It can affect individuals of all ages and genders, underscoring the need for awareness due to its potential risks.
 Often dubbed the “silent killer,” high blood pressure typically lacks noticeable symptoms, necessitating regular monitoring for effective management.
 In this article, we’ll explore natural home remedies to lower high blood pressure, contributing to improved cardiovascular health.
 Read on to learn more.

 Home Remedies for High Blood Pressure

-Getting Exercise
+1. Getting Exercise

 In Ayurveda, isotonic exercise, such as walking, has been shown to reduce blood pressure and other physiological changes.
 In a study, the rise in diastolic blood pressure immediately after performing isotonic exercise for five minutes was significantly lower in Vata-Kapha individuals than in Pitta-Kapha and Vata-Pitta individuals.
 This suggests that isotonic exercise may be beneficial for people with hypertension, especially those with a Vata-Kapha constitution.